EMPOWER: Small Solar Solutions for Big Problems

 SUNSHINE FARMS: Smart Farms Built by Students and Powered by Nature

-With the help of Global Environment Fund (GEF), CIU worked with Old Bight High School and Arthurs Town Comprehensive School to build two school farms.
-The farms support the science, technology and agriculture academic programs.
+With the help of Global Environment Fund (GEF), CIU worked with Old Bight High School, Arthur’s Town Comprehensive School and Old Bight primary school to build the Sunshine Tutorial Farms.
+These support the agriculture, science, technology and business academic programs.
+Students are involved from front to back—the building of the farms and installation of equipment to farmers markets.

 • Sustainable because they capture and store water in tanks for periods of drought.